-We would like to take this opportunity to welcome you to our office.
-We hope this will help familiarize you with the Mohs micrographic surgical procedure.
+This will help familiarize you with the Mohs micrographic surgical procedure.

 What is Mohs micrographic surgery?

-Mohs surgery is a method, of treating skin cancers and was developed by Dr. Frederick Mohs of the Department of Surgery at the University of Wisconsin.
+Mohs surgery is a method, of treating skin cancers and was developed by Dr. Frederic Mohs of the Department of Surgery at the University of Wisconsin.
 Dr. Mohs recognized that the extent of a skin cancer is often difficult to determine simply by looking at the surface of the skin.
 Skin cancers often have "silent extensions" that track under the skin surface.
 Certain sites, particularly on the face, are prone to this type of growth.
 Skin cancers that have recurred after previous treatment are also difficult to trace.

 Dr. Mohs' technique is to excise the skin cancer in such a way that the edges and undersurface can be examined thoroughly under the microscope.
 The excised tissue is carefully color coded, mapped and processed onto slides for microscopic interpretation by the Mohs surgeon, All lab work is done in our office under the surgeon's supervision while you wait comfortably in our waiting area.
 If residual cancer is found, only the areas positive for skin cancer will be re-excised.
 This process or stage will be repeated until the slides reveal the entire skin cancer has been excised.
-You can expect to wait approximately one to two hours for each stage of Mohs surgery required.
+You can expect to wait approximately up to one hour for each stage of Mohs surgery required.
 Once the skin cancer is completely removed, the wound will be repaired as discussed during your consultation.
 We recommend that you expect to be at our office for the better part of the day.
 If you take medication at a certain time during the day, please be sure to bring your medication with you.

 What are the advantages of Mohs surgery?